cjdbarlow/bedside-notebook/anaesthesia/cthr/cthr-principles.md

 #Principles of Cardiac Anaesthesia

-* This covers the general considerations of cardiac anaesthesia except those relating to cardiopulmonary bypass, which are covered here	[here](/anaesthesia/cthr/cpb.md).*
+*This covers the general considerations of cardiac anaesthesia except those relating to cardiopulmonary bypass, which are covered [here](/anaesthesia/cthr/cpb.md).*

-The cardiac anaesthetic needs to prevent decompensation by avoiding:
+A cardiac anaesthetic needs to **prevent decompensation** by avoiding:
 * **F**ailure
 Minimise:
 	* Ischaemia